 Camp Creina is a perfect location for campers of all ages, with various levels of camping experience.
-From residential buildings with indoor plumbing, to basic tent sites with permanent shelters, to a bare field with only running water and latrines, there is something for everyone at Creina.
+From buildings with indoor plumbing, to basic tent sites with permanent shelters, to a bare field with only running water and latrines, there is something for everyone at Creina.

-Kakaleetza: the original “Brownie Shelter” is a favourite camping spot in Camp Creina.
+Kakaleetza: the original “Ember Shelter” is a favourite camping spot in Camp Creina.
 Featuring a large kitchen area, a propane stove with grill and oven, fridge, and lots of counter space it offers camp cooks a great place to cook for a group.
 The adjoining room features a fireplace and room for seating a unit of girls at 3 large tables and benches.
 Separated by a high wall, an empty room next to it can be used for activities and/or sleeping a unit of girls on the floor.

 Maple Lodge & Bunkhouse: The bunkhouse is attached to the main building by a breezeway.
 This newest addition to Camp Creina will sleep 30 people in the main area.
 These are wooden bunks with NO mattresses provided–please have participants bring sleep mattresses and sleeping bags.
 A leaders’ area will sleep 8 adults and contains a toilet, wash-up area and a shower.
 There are 3 private toilets (one for persons with disabilities), a wash-up area and a separate shower for the main hall use.
 Hot water is “on demand” and must be turned on at the beginning of camp by the caretaker.